CosmosDB/labs/technical_deep_dive/04-querying_the_database_using_sql.md

     SELECT VALUE s.studentAlias FROM students s WHERE s.enrollmentYear = 2016
     ```

+1. Click the **Execute Query** button in the query tab to run the query.

 1. In the **Results** pane, observe the results of your query.

     > This query should have returned a JSON array containing the aliases of students in the particular collection.